 In my wanderings through typical products, I wanted to dedicate to the delights of the Earth.
 Starting with the peaches of Etna: When in Sicily we speak of peaches peaches that are inevitably speaking grown in the fertile hills of Mojo Alcantara, where dozens of companies treating peach orchards and sell these delicious fruits on site (a cassette with a score of peaches cost about five dollars).
 I wanted to go a step further Mojo, as far as the border with the municipality of Roccella Valdemone, a country a little’ most scenic.
 And I chose to visit lfarm Lane, in contrada Bonvassallo, where John (more than 80 years but does not show really) each day opens the door and stands before the view of the volcano surrounded by fruit trees.
 In this company, of more than ten hectares, There is a little’ of all: peaches in Mojo, “Pere thighs” Etna, figs, cauliflower.
 All cultivated with passion and humility in a daily work hard and tiring, with the knowledge that life is becoming increasingly difficult for farmers.

 WHERE TO EAT: Good eats ' a little’ everywhere.
 The cuisine is traditional, made with local products.
 Inevitable starters, which usually are varied and abundant, and the classic grilled meat with kid or lamb, the piglet Nebrodi and Sicilian rolls.
 The restaurants that I recommend are the ones I know always, where I go to eat because I know who make an honest kitchen etnea.
 Almost all of them are located in Randazzo: in the city you will find the restaurant Saint George and the Dragon, While along the scenic access roads to Etna there are Parco Statella and Etna Quota Mille.
 The latter two are actually more structured farm houses, with beautiful rooms where you can also stay: take the complete appetizer (cold cuts, cheese, caponata, Ratatouille, cous cous, Parmigiana, olives, Pickles & pickle, fried bread and vegetables and much more) and then decide whether to opt for the macaroni with ragu of pork roast or grill or Nebrodi.
-If you want to try a slightly revised and creative cuisine, but always with Sicilian products of excellence, then try the restaurant of Shalai Resort: I recommend the tempura Piacentinu ennese with orange sauce and risotto with fish stew of rock and pink shrimp tartare.
+If you want to try a slightly revised and creative cuisine, but always with Sicilian products of excellence, then try the restaurant of Shalai Resort(Michelin star): I recommend the tempura Piacentinu ennese with orange sauce and risotto with fish stew of rock and pink shrimp tartare.
 Finally, on the panoramic road from Montalbano leads to Floresta, stop for lunch at a rustic restaurant but of ' substance ': Don Santo.
 Even here I recommend the mixed starters, to enjoy the Provolone del Casale, La ricotta, the pickles made by hand and an excellent mixed grilled meat.

 Finally, on the way back, passing through olive groves and Hazel, I stopped to Montalbano Elicona.
 For three good reasons: the bread of Montalbano, the provola di Montalbano Elicona and visit to the town appointed Italy's most beautiful village in 2015.
 We went to the Farm Grattazzo where you can have lunch and enjoy the excellent cheese made, as tradition, using the ancient tools of the dairyman.
 Provolone browse (that is produced primarily in Montalbano, Basicò and Floresta, all countries of the Nebrodi district), you get with raw cows ' milk in the months between March and October (better if made in June): the process is long and complex: the curd, obtained from milk and from animal rennet, is broken by adding hot water, handmade, cottage cheese mixed with serum and bleed.
 The tuma, thus obtained, whey ricotta is mixed, wrapped in cotton sheeting and allowed to ripen, even for 24 hours.
 At this point we proceed to spinning: the tuma is thinly sliced, worked in wooden vats with the hot whey ricotta and, Thanks to the skilful hands of cheesemaker, take the classic pear shape.
 The ages range from about ten days for fresh produce, up to 15 months for large seasoning.
 The taste can be sweet till slightly spicy.